Use this document to understand how CoreStateful stores runtime state, which state each SDK

 })

-If you need to act only once, for example to set an initial variant before rendering, use
+If you need to act once, for example to set an initial variant before rendering, use

 subscribeOnce: